fpigeonjr/reactForBeginners/README.md

 ## Lesson 12: State

-This will be a video you watch over and over
+This will be a video you watch over and over 🐠🐠🐠

 State is a representation of your data in the app.
 Each component can have its own state.
 Think of it as one object that holds all of the data.

-Create the addFishForm.
+We need to share State with other components so a good place to do that is your Master component and for us that is the **App Component**.

+GetInitialState is a way to let React know of the different states for the app.
+We add it to the App class via a **constructor**.

+Pass things down to child components via **props**.

 [ReactForBeginners.com]: https://ReactForBeginners.com/